Jan Leeming: Searching for René

-In 2013, Leeming researched, wrote and presented a documentary on WW2 Free French Pilot, René Mouchotte.
-BBC 1 South East Inside Out.
-Currently considering writing a book about her 6 year extensive Search.
+In 2013 Leeming researched, wrote and presented a BBC Inside Out documentary on the World War II Free French Pilot, René Mouchotte.
 Through her research she met the Director of the Allied Air Forces Museum at Elvington near York.
 Ian Reed was able to source historic material which added to Leeming's programme.
 She is now a Vice President of the Museum.

 The Real Marigold Hotel

 In January and February 2016, Leeming appeared in the three-part BBC series The Real Marigold Hotel, which followed a group of celebrity senior citizens including Miriam Margolyes and Wayne Sleep on a journey to India.
 In December 2017, she also appeared in the second season of The Real Marigold on Tour to Havana.

 Celebrity First Dates

 Broadcast on 2 November 2017, Leeming took part in a special celebrity edition of Channel 4's First Dates, in aid of Stand Up To Cancer.